Samir-GIIK/ArkZeroRP_SamJSON/README.md

 ## Release History

+* 08.02.2019
+	* Major rework on the parsing logic to follow the JSON standards and increase parsing success over 95%
+	* FIX: Failing to parse valid JSON with escaped characters
+	* FIX: Escaping and Un-Escaping of string values
+	* ADD: A simple "Dirty" concept to properties of an object and GetDirtyyJSONString to generate a JSON containing only changed properties
+	* ADD: Indexing of stings which increases success rate to >95% but has also impact on performance with large JSON Data
+	* ADD: Options for ParseJSONString to turn on/off features which change speed and quality of parser
 * 04.02.2019
 	* CHANGE: Improvements to the README.md
 * 02.02.2019
 	* Full rework of the Library (more functional and organized)
 	* FIX: Infinity Loops with nested arrays
 	* FIX: Support for escaped characters
 	* ADD: Example Singleton for testing the Library out and understanding how to use it